microsoft/TemplateStudio/docs/projectTypes/updatetonavigationview/codebehind-vb.md

 - GoBack method implementation.

-The resulting method code should look like this:
+The resulting method should look like this:

 ```vb
 Public Function GoBack() As Boolean